-Product safety is an important issue for the healthcare industry overall, and especially for drug manufacturers.
-As with many issues related to the healthcare sector, regulation around drug safety differs across countries: not only the Food and Drug Administration (FDA) in the US and the European Medicines Agency in the European Union have different standards, but also within the Union, countries impose their own requirements.
-For the rest of the world, the WHO (World Health Organisation) has developed a version of Good Manufacturing Practice (GMP) indicators that are less stringent that the European and US ones.
-It is also worth noting that over the past decade, the pharmaceutical industry started to increase drug manufacturing outsourcing to contract manufacturing organisations (CMOs) often located in developing countries.
-In particular, China and India are the world's largest drug manufacturers, due to low costs and relatively well-established technical skills in the field.
-However, an increase in safety accidents with a few high-profile safety scandals prompted the US to issue the Drug Safety Enhancement Act (2011) to increase FDA-led inspections of foreign drug manufacturing sites.
+Product safety is a crucial issue for the all actors in the healthcare industry, and especially for drug manufacturers.
+Similarly to other risks faced by companies in the healthcare sector, regulation enforcing drug safety standards differs across countries: not only the Food and Drug Administration (FDA) in the US and the European Medicines Agency in the European Union have different standards, but also within the Union, countries impose their own requirements.
+For the rest of the world, the WHO (World Health Organization) has developed a version of Good Manufacturing Practice (GMP) indicators that are less stringent that the European and US ones yet are shared among all actors.

 Drug safety incidents range from contamination to mix-ups, deviations, as well as packaging and labelling errors, which represent the highest percentage of incidents.
-The roots of the incidents can be related to human error as well as to procedures and standards, thus we expect medical product companies to hold diligent control of the track record and quality management process of their CMOs.
-In addition, as suspicions around safety prompt drug recalls, both mandatory and voluntary, the increased safety scrutiny has led over time to an increase in product recall, which can result in drug shortages.
-In the US the number of drug shortages quadrupled from 2005 to 2011, which is why the FDA encourages use of dual sourcing (Société Générale, 2015).
-We therefore expect companies to differentiate their sourcing base so as to circumvent such risk.
+The roots of the incidents can be related to human error as well as to procedures and standards, thus we expect medical product companies to hold diligent control of the track record and quality management process.

+In addition, as suspicions around safety prompt drug recalls, both mandatory and voluntary, the safety scrutiny has led over time to an increase in product recall, which can result in drug shortages.
+Indeed, according to the FDA in 2019, 37% of drug shortage identified were caused by quality manufacturing issues, 27% were also related to quality-related issues generating delays or change in capacity, while 27% related to raw materials availability (the remaining shortages were due to loss of manufacturing site, increased demand and discontinuation issues).
+Thus, an increase in safety accidents with a few high-profile safety scandals prompted the US to issue the Drug Safety Enhancement Act (2011) to improve FDA-led inspections of foreign drug manufacturing sites.

-We believe that product safety represents a material risk for companies and, ultimately, investors as it may lead to the suspencion or withdrawal of drug marketing licenses, substantive fines, reputational risks and, in some cases, share price drop.
+Product safety constitute a material risk for companies and patients.
+Alongside, from an operational point of view may lead to drug marketing licenses suspension or withdrawal, substantive fines, reputational risks and, in some cases, share price drop.
+We therefore expect companies to differentiate their sourcing base to circumvent such risk.